 Locking the entries on Mac

-You can lock entries by closing the window or the app.
+You can lock your journal by closing the window or the app.
 If you don't want to close the app but are worried you will forget to lock Diarly, you can go to

 Good password practices

-- You could also consider writing down the password in some secure or special place, such as a favourite book.
+- You could also consider writing down the password in some secure or special place, such as a special number page in a favorite book.

 The longer the password, the more secure it is.
-But at the same time, a very long password can be demotivating.
+But at the same time, a very long password can make it harder to start journaling quickly.
 You need to weigh how secure you want the app to be.